uchicago-computation-workshop/README/README.md

 ### Mechanics of Posting Questions

 On the Github Issues page for a repository, you will each start a new "issue."
 This is accomplished by the following steps:
-1. Click the "Issues" tab on Github or Follow the Direct Link in the README / Emailed Workshop Invitation
+1. Click the ["Issues" tab on Github](https://help.github.com/articles/creating-an-issue/) or Follow the Direct Link in the README / Emailed Workshop Invitation.
 2. Click the "New Issue" button
 3. Type a Title for Your Issue (Question)
 4. Type a detailed question.
 An example can be found here.